filipnedeljkov97/Pyhton-projects/Projects/Fatal_Force/README.md

 In the Population between 1910-2020 section:

-In this section, we delve into historical population data for the United States spanning from 1910 to 2020.
-We not only analyze the population trends over time but also construct predictive models for key economic indicators such as the unemployment rate, inflation rate, and population growth rate.
-These models offer insights into past trends and help forecast future patterns using simple and understandable language.
+In this section, I delve into historical population data for the United States from 1910 to 2020.
+I not only analyze the population trends over time but also construct predictive models for key economic indicators such as the unemployment rate, inflation rate, and population growth rate.